jrenaldi79/apis/documentation/tokenCount.md

 This document provides instructions for using the Token Counter API.
 This API calculates the number of tokens in a given text string based on the specified generative model (e.g., Google's Gemini, OpenAI's GPT series).
 If no model is specified, it defaults to a standard `tiktoken` tokenizer.

-This service is designed as an HTTP-triggered cloud function.
+This service is designed as an HTTP-triggered cloud function and requires an API key for access.

 ---